unicef/publicgoods-toolkit/introduction.md

 distant domains.
 A noted, in this set of modules, we will focus on open source software and related DPGs.
-These are digital products that are freely shared in ways that invite permissionless copying and collaboration and “that adhere to privacy and other applicable laws and best practices, do no harm, and help attain the SDGs,” per the [UN Secretary General’s
+These are digital products that are freely shared in ways that invite permissionless copying and collaboration and "that adhere to privacy and other applicable laws and best practices, do no harm, and help attain the SDGs," per the [UN Secretary General's
 Roadmap for Digital Cooperation](https://www.un.org/en/content/digital-cooperation-roadmap/assets/pdf/Roadmap_for_Digital_Cooperation_EN.pdf).